--o output Set name of output file.
+-o output Set name of output file or directory where output file(s) are written.

 -dynamic Compile Scheme source files to dynamically loadable object files (this is the default).

 -keep-c Keep the intermediate '.c' file that is generated when compiling to a dynamically loadable object file.